AinsleyJ/lab3-skeleton/Question.md

 ### 3. Make Your `ServiceCounter` Comparable to Itself

-Your class that encapsulates the service counter should now implements the `Comparable<T>` interface so that it can compare with itself and we can use `ServiceCounter` as a type argument for `Array<T>`.
+Your class that encapsulates the service counter should now implement the `Comparable<T>` interface so that it can compare with itself and we can use `ServiceCounter` as a type argument for `Array<T>`.

 You should implement `compareTo` in such a way that `counters.min()` returns the counter that a customer should join.

 ### 4. Update Your Simulation

-By incorperating `Queue<T>`, `Array<T>`, `ServiceCounter`, modify your simulation so that it implements the shop with counter queues as described above.
+By incorporating `Queue<T>`, `Array<T>`, `ServiceCounter`, modify your simulation so that it implements the shop with counter queues as described above.

 ### 5. Other Changes Needed